Clinical, hazardous and DIY waste is not accepted in the household waste collections in Norwich

 These are held by Norfolk County Council on specific weekends in early autumn each year.
 They allow you to dispose of certain hazardous household items at specific recycling centres free of charge.
 For more information visit Norfolk County Council's website.

 For the first time, small businesses and charities can now dispose of their trade waste at seven of Norfolk County Council’s biggest recycling centres - Thetford, King’s Lynn, Dereham, Ketteringham, Mayton Wood, Hempton and Caister.

 This new paid for service is part of a package of changes designed to make the county council’s recycling network more efficient.
 Charities and small businesses like house clearance, gardening, cleaning companies and home improvement traders can pay to dispose of green waste, construction and demolition waste, and much more.
-See more about trade waste.
+See Norfolk County Council's trade waste pages.